Stolz/Assets/README.md

 - `'css_dir' => 'css',`
 - `'js_dir' => 'js',`

-	Override default folder for local assets.
+	Override default base URL/folder for assets.
 Don't use trailing slash!.
+They will be prepended to all your assets.
+Both relative paths or full URLs are supported.

 - `'pipeline_dir' => 'min',`